basesof/Instagram-Brute-Checker/README.md

 ![Screenshot_1](https://github.com/user-attachments/assets/a81a1eee-c5f3-48de-a158-bb89036dd492)

+THIS PROGRAM IS NOT CREATED FOR PAID DISTRIBUTION

 1.Place the files UserAgents.txt, config.json, and InstagramChecker.exe in one folder and run InstagramChecker.exe.

 2.A database in the format mail:pass\phone:pass\log:pass ("Database File").